debonet/es6tasks/README.md

 Operates with the usual `Promise.*()` behavior, with the addition that the progress reports of each task in the provided taskArray are concatenated into an array and returned as progress for each update.
-Progress updates stop after the
+Progress updates stop after the returned Task settles.

+Progress reports are generated for each of the Tasks in the `taskArray`.
+Reports are of the form:

+`{ task: <task-index>, report: <value> }`

 ## Others
 * `Task.resolve( value )`